thiagodp/concordialang/doc/language/en.md

 - `@importance( <number> )`: indicates the importance.
 The importance is as higher as its number.
 - `@generated`: indicates that a declaration was computer-generated.
 - `@global`: defines an element as global.
 Can be applied to [User Interface Element](#UserInterfaceElement).
+- `@ignore`: indicates that a test case should be ignored to generate tests.

 ## Feature